Toggle: English / Spanish

 For bursitis around the hips, knees, or ankle:

-- When standing, stand on a soft, cushioned surface.
-Stand with an equal amount of weight on each leg.
+- Stand on a soft, cushioned surface, with equal weight on each leg.

-- Placing a pillow between your knees when lying on your side can help decrease your pain.
+- Placing a pillow between your knees when lying on your side can help decrease pain.

 - Flat shoes that are cushioned and comfortable often help.

 - If you are overweight, losing weight may also be helpful.

 You should avoid activities that involve repetitive movements of any body part when possible.

 Other treatments include: